“Before the rain ends, we can hear a bird. Even under the heavy snow we see snowdrops and some new growth.”

 -Shunryū Suzuki

-Psychoanalytic therapy can offer long-lasting, meaningful change in your life through exploring the root of your symptoms and suffering, which can take some time and patience.
-While finding solutions or addressing symptoms can offer temporary relief, deeper change occurs over time.
-I meet with clients at least once a week, and often two, three or four times a week.
-With consistency and frequency of contact, we can create a stronger therapeutic alliance to dive deeper into the work together.
+Psychoanalytic therapy can offer long-lasting, meaningful change by helping us understand the roots of your suffering, and shifting familiar patterns.
+While finding solutions to immediate symptoms can offer temporary relief, deeper change often unfolds over time.
+I meet with clients at least once a week, and sometimes up to three or four times a week.

-I offer both safety and challenge within a holding environment – I will offer honest feedback and insight into underlying issues related to your struggles.
-We will explore what comes up in our therapeutic relationship as a window into your internal world.
-Together, we will make sense of your past experiences, early childhood wounds, and their impact on your present day life.
+I offer both safety and challenge within a holding space – I will share honest feedback about underlying issues related to your struggles.
+We will pay attention to what arises within our therapeutic relationship, as this can provide insight into how you experience connection, distance, and closeness with others.